Mystical Mandala: The Floral Dance of Meaning and Symbolism

 The process of making a flower mandala depends on the media you use.
 For example, the process of making a Buddhist sand mandala differs greatly from simply drawing a mandala for your own meditation practice.

-To draw a mandala, it’s best to start with some basic supplies: a pencil or chalk, a ruler, a compass, and a protractor.
-If you don’t have a compass and protractor, you can eyeball your design, but the symmetry won’t be quite as sharp.
+To draw a mandala, it’s best to start with basic supplies: a pencil or chalk, a ruler, a compass, and a protractor.
+You can eyeball your design if you don’t have a compass and protractor, but the symmetry won’t be quite as sharp.

 You can then begin filling each slice of your pie-shaped mandala with flowers, petals, or other shapes.
-Just be sure you keep everything symmetrical to create spiritual balance and draw the eye to the center.
+Just keep everything symmetrical to create spiritual balance and draw the eye to the center.

 Where Do You Commonly See Flower Mandalas?